cirosantilli/cpp-cheat/gdb/commands.md

 This will also pick up the execution of the loader which the kernel points to before `_start`: <http://stackoverflow.com/questions/31379422/why-is-init-from-glibcs-csu-init-first-c-called-before-start-even-if-start-i/31387656#31387656>

+A file can be set to narrow down matches:

+    rbreak a.c:.

+Directories are not accepted: <http://stackoverflow.com/questions/29437138/can-gdb-set-break-at-every-function-inside-a-directory/31484890#31484890>

 ### dis

 ### disable